nochkin/thermostat-relay/doc/USAGE.md

 * High voltage.
 This side controls high voltage lines of the existing heating/cooling system or/and fan depending on the configuration.

 ## Connection
-* WARNING *
+> [!CAUTION]
-There is a high voltage which can be dangerous when not handled properly.
+> There is a high voltage which can be dangerous when not handled properly.
 Make sure you know what you are doing when working with a high line voltage.
-* WARNING *

 The schematic diagram using Nest thermostat as example is shown below:
 ![Connection diagram](../images/thermostat-relay5-connection.png)